-Animals tend to provide a great deal of emotional support.
-Equine-assisted therapy is a cutting-edge therapeutic method for addiction recovery.
+Equine therapy is a cutting-edge therapeutic method for addiction recovery.
 Animals are also used in rehabilitation environments to assist clients with difficult emotional interactions.
 Individuals can gain greater insight into other aspects of life through working with horses.
 Interestingly, many people benefit from equine therapy in ways that they don’t get from conventional talk therapy.

-Equine Assisted Therapy has a long and illustrious history.
+Equine Assisted Therapy Has a Long and Illustrious History

 Horses’ Peculiar Roles in EAT